leeworry/LSGI/README.md

 # MRefG
-Wanli Li and Tieyun Qian: "[Exploit a Multi-head Reference Graph for Semi-supervised Relation Extraction](https://arxiv.org/abs/2112.01048)",arxiv 2021
+Wanli Li and Tieyun Qian: "[Exploit a Multi-head Reference Graph for Semi-supervised Relation Extraction](https://ieeexplore.ieee.org/document/9534434)", IJCNN 2021
 ## 1. Requirements
  To reproduce the reported results accurately, please install the specific version of each package.
 * python 3.7.10
 * torch 1.7.1
 * numpy 1.19.2
-* transformers 4.7.0
-* apex 0.1
-* apex 0.1

 All data should be put into `dataset/$data_name` folder in a similar format as `dataset/sample`, with a naming convention such that (1) `train-$ratio.json` indicates that certain percentage of training data are used.
 (2) `raw-$ratio.json` is a part of original training data, in which we assume the labels are unknown to model.

 To replicate the experiments, first prepare the required dataset as below: